Lindsay Lohan Publicly Invited Beyoncé & Britney Spears To Her Birthday Party

 My birthday #trump tweet - Emma stone.. can we film a movie called "Mean girls 2" together?
 I… https://t.co/CKtkHauvgI— Lindsay Lohan (@lindsaylohan) June 28, 2017

 Can someone pass that along to Stone's agent?
-If we can't party with Bey and Brit in Greece, we can at least enjoy two of our favorite redheads sharing the big screen.
+If we can't party with Bey and Brit in Greece, we can at least enjoy two of our favourite redheads sharing the big screen.

 Advertisement